 Velcro or straps tend to offer a similar level of adjustability with on-the-fly adjustment available, but it's not uncommon for the hook-and-loop to lose its secure feel after a year or so of use.

 Rotary dials, such as those from the market leader Boa, pull cables across the foot to secure the shoe.
-A single dial will often have routed cables in the fashion of a lace, while two dials will offer separate forefoot and upper foot adjustability.
+A single dial will often have routed cables in the fashion of lace, while two dials will offer separate forefoot and upper foot adjustability.
 They usually include a quick-release option and are quick and easy to fasten up both pre- and mid-ride.
 The small downside is that they tend not to play too well with overshoes.

 The big advantage of laces is that they offer fantastic modulation of pressure across the foot and, paired with Giro’s Evofiber SL microfibre upper, result in a shoe that is extremely comfortable.
 As the Empire SLX shoes don’t feature any fastening hardware, they are also feathery light.
 Laces aren’t without their negatives though, getting the Empires on and off takes a little longer and minor adjustments mid-ride are a faff as you need to stop to re-tie them.

-As you would expect from a shoe that features so prominently in the WorldTour, the Infinito outsole provides an extremely stable pedalling platform that will enable comfortable riding all day.
+As you would expect from a shoe that features so prominently in the WorldTour, the Infinito outsole provides an extremely stable pedaling platform that will enable comfortable riding all day.
 The insoles used are Fizik’s Infinito footbeds with arch support managed by Fizik’s Dynamic Arch Support system.

 The Dynamic Arch Support is part of Fizik’s Infinito Closure System that works together with Fizik’s Increased Volume Control design.
 This is managed by two IP1 Boa dials on the side of the shoe.
 The top Boa closes the shoe providing support for the foot and the lower Boa manages forefoot pressure to eliminate hot spots.

-Sidi has been producing dial closure systems that pre-date Boa, the Tecno 3 Push system is mounted in the centre of the tongue for an even closure across your foot.
+Sidi has been producing dial closure systems that pre-date Boa, the Tecno 3 Push system is mounted in the center of the tongue for an even closure across your foot.
 Micro adjustments are possible but only when tightening the shoe.
 Additionally, the Sidi Shot shoes have a reinforced sculpted heel cup that is combined with a unique and adjustable heel clip to assure that your foot is locked in place, with adjustment from each side by screws to allow another area of fine-tuning.

 The carbon sole is not the stiffest but strikes a balance that makes the Sidi Shot shoes an equally strong performer for sprinting as they are for long training rides.
 The sole offers adjustable venting and replaceable heel pads.